 So, whether you design your social media images through applications like Canva or PhotoShop, use free stock photos or take your own photos using a camera, social media images are key to engaging with your audience, getting your brand message across and ultimately standing out visually.

-From profile pictures Twitter headers to cover photos and thumbnails, it has become important for brands and people to effectively convey themselves through the use of good quality images.
-No two platforms are the same though, so when it comes to using images across different platforms, here is your ultimate guide to social media image sizes with the specific dimensions and tips to help you choose the right image.
+From profile pictures, Twitter headers, to cover photos and thumbnails, it has become important for brands and people to effectively convey themselves through the use of good quality images.
+No two platforms are the same though, so when it comes to using images across different platforms, here is your ultimate guide to social media picture sizes for 2021 with the specific dimensions and tips to help you choose the right image.

 As the world's largest social media platform, Facebook is a channel where you can reach and engage audiences if you are sharing high-quality, relevant content.
 However, before you share anything, you need to verify the image sizes on Facebook to make sure that the aspect ratio is correct and you're optimizing for viewing across multiple devices.

 Note: The type of device you are using impacts how users will see your images on their timeline.

 This is the main, square image that represents your brand or personal profile and appears layered over your cover photo.
 This also appears when you post over Facebook page walls or when you comment on various posts.
 There are, however, a few more things that you need to know about the social media dimensions that you should use for your Facebook profile picture: